careerbuilder/DataScienceAPIDocumentation/CaroteneSkills.md

 ## Response Structure
 Response consist of a `carotene_id`, `carotene_title`, and list of `skills` for the requested `carotene_id`.
-Each item in the `skills` list contains `term`, `id`, and `description` strings as well as a list of links to relevant videos.
+Each item in the `skills` list contains `term`, `id`, and `description` strings, as well as a list of links to relevant videos.

 ```json
 {